-Hot on the heels of their popular E-ST500 e-MTB, Decathlon have just launched an even cheaper ebike for the budget conscious.
-The all-new Rockrider E-ST100 looks like it could be a hands-down winner in the best electric mountain bike under £800 category.
+Hot on the heels of their popular E-ST500 e-MTB, Decathlon has just launched an even cheaper e-bike for the budget conscious.
+The all-new Rockrider E-ST100 looks like it could be a hands-down winner in the best electric mountain bike under £900 category.
 Read my review below for more info.

 All these differences are arbitrary if you’re looking for a cheap hack, that will get you from A to B on a multitude of surfaces without much fuss.
 Let’s have a closer look at the specification.

-This pedal assist system isn’t as fluid and intuitive as torque sensing, but it may suit some riders better.
-Torque sensors rely on a certain amount of force being applied to the pedals in order to produce assist, whereas with a cadence system, you just spin the pedals and away you go!
+This pedal-assist system isn’t as fluid and intuitive as torque sensing, but it may suit some riders better.
+Torque sensors rely on a certain amount of force being applied to the pedals to produce assistance, whereas with a cadence system, you just spin the pedals and away you go!

 What this means in real terms is probably slightly reduced efficiency, and although I prefer torque sensing, cadence sensing systems are okay, although they are not as smooth.

-Just like other ebikes in the range the LCD display is neatly mounted by the left hand grip, allowing easy access to the controls without having to move your hand.
+Just like other e-bikes in the range the LCD is neatly mounted by the left-hand grip, allowing easy access to the controls without having to move your hand.

 The functionality is similar to the other model although the absence of a USB charging port is a little disappointing.
-Everything else remains the same and you have access to the follow functions:
+Everything else remains the same and you have access to the following functions:

 - Current speed